nwg/racket-wiki/Typed-Racket-plans.md

+(last edited in 2014 - this needs updating)

 # Typed Racket plans

 This page focuses on internal issues in Typed Racket, although most of them also have user-visible results.